alemam242/assignment-1-ostad/README.md

 ABout MySelf.
 Reload the page if any errors occur.

 # Task-2
-Temperature Converter.
+Temperature Converter.</br>
 Convert the temperature (Celsius to Fahrenheit or vice versa).
 And display the converted temperature.

 # Task-3
-Grade Calculator.
+Grade Calculator.</br>
 Calculate the average points and grade based on the average point.
-Calculations have been made according to the grading system of Bangladesh.
+Calculations have been made according to the grading system of Bangladesh.</br>
 ** Points must be between 0 and 100

 # Task-4
-Even or Odd Checker.
+Even or Odd Checker.</br>
 Not only check even or odd but also check positive or negative

 # Task-5
-Weather Report.
+Weather Report.</br>
 Based on the input temperature, it will show a report like (freezing, cold, warm, or too hot).

 # Task-6
-Comparison Tool.
+Comparison Tool.</br>
 Compare two numbers and check which is larger or equal using the ternary operator.

 # Task-7
-Simple Calculator.
+Simple Calculator.</br>
 Take two numbers.
 And performs basic arithmetic operations like (addition, subtraction, multiplication, and division).